 Bells Bend Park is located in western Davidson County, near Nashville.
 This park takes its name from a peaceful arc of the Cumberland River known as Bells Bend.
 This rural preserve is defined by its agricultural history, its bountiful opportunities for viewing wildlife, and a landscape shaped by the river.
-This 808-acre pastoral park opened to the public in 2007 and supports habitat for plants, migratory birds and other wildlife.
+The 808-acre pastoral park opened to the public in 2007 and supports habitat for plants, migratory birds and other wildlife.
 Bells Bend Park offers Nashville residents and visitors access to a unique three-fold experience: cultivating knowledge of the natural world, developing outdoor recreation skills, and understanding cultural impacts upon the land.
-“I’ve gone there a few times for my high school astronomy class, each time did not disappoint.
-Seen many great sky objects through a telescope with clear skies.
+An EarthSky user reported, “I’ve gone there a few times for my high school astronomy class, each time did not disappoint.
+I’ve seen many great sky objects through a telescope with clear skies.
 There’s also a campground there.”

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.